 One can understand the opacity of the first published analysis of John Harrison’s first sea watch, colloquially known as H4 and the forerunner of the marine chronometer, in The Principles of Mr Harrison’s Time-keeper.
 Edited by the British Astronomer Royal Nevil Maskelyne, it was published by the British government in 1767; and hereafter referred to as Principles.

 Considering H4’s historical performance, it is odd that the otherwise comprehensive A Treatise on Modern Horology in Theory and Practice (2ndedition) by Claudius Saunier, published in 1887, barely mentions Harrison and certainly not H4’s technical content.
-Perhaps it was because it was so quickly superseded by the work of John Arnold (1736-1799) and Pierre Le Roy (1717-1785).
+Perhaps it was because it was so quickly built upon by the work of John Arnold (1736-1799) and the new approaches of Pierre Le Roy (1717-1785).

 It is less easy to understand how it still remains hard to get detailed information on H4 – 305 years since the Longitude Act.
-The Royal Greenwich Observatory has always been reticent to allow close examination of H4, and certain documents remain unavailable to the general public.
+The Royal Navy (the owners) had always been reticent to allow close examination of H4, to stop poor copies being made and certain documents remain difficult for the general public to access.
 Getting to the bottom of the fundamental principles of the watch has remained a challenging process.
+Fortunately this is sure to improve as more archives become digital.

 This story is not an exhaustive breakdown of H4.
-For that, the reader should familiarise themselves with the chapter on Harrison in The Marine Chronometer – Its History and Development, written by British naval officer and horological scholar Rupert Gould, and view the overall mechanism of the replica (its movement is pictured at the top of the page) – the swansong of Derek Pratt, who started it in 2004 but passed away in 2009, and fittingly completed by Charles Frodsham in 2014.
+For that, the reader should familiarise themselves with the chapter on Harrison in The Marine Chronometer – Its History and Development, written by British naval officer and horological scholar Rupert Gould, or later material from the National Maritime Museum and view the overall mechanism of the replica (its movement is pictured at the top of the page) – the swansong of Derek Pratt, who started it in 2004 but passed away in 2009, and fittingly completed by Charles Frodsham in 2014.

 By piecing together information from the replica, the observations of Gould during his restoration of H4 from 1920 to 1933, Hird et al’s paper with optical microscopy of Harrison’s escapement pallets, and pulling out a 278-year old treatise by Antoine Thiout the elder on horology, we can now understand a little better what is going on at the most fascinating point in the whole of H4’s mechanism: the escapement.
 A quick overview of the watch would not hurt, nevertheless.